Flexible Vertical Federated Learning with Heterogeneous Parties: Conclusion

 \section{Conclusion}

 We proposed Flex-VFL, a vertical federated learning algorithm that learns on distributed, vertically-partitioned data in a system with heterogeneous parties.
-We analyzed Flex-VFL and showed a benefit to the use of optimizers that utilize momentum or proximal steps in VFL settings.
+We analyzed Flex-VFL and showed the benefit of optimizers that utilize momentum or proximal steps in VFL settings.
 We also showed that convergence requires that each party's learning rate is tailored to its operating speed and local optimizer.
 Based on this observation, we proposed Adaptive Flex-VFL, which optimizes party learning rates at each global round based on party operating speeds and optimizer parameters.
 In our experiments, we demonstrated that Flex-VFL can outperform both synchronous and asynchronous VFL algorithms, reaching a target accuracy up to $4\times$ faster than other VFL algorithms.
 Our experiments also indicate that Flex-VFL is often the best overall choice of VFL algorithms when it's necessary to be flexible with high communication latency and different party operating rate distribution.
 We also provided experimental results comparing Adaptive Flex-VFL and Flex-VFL using real-world party operating speeds.
 We found that Adaptive Flex-VFL can improve time-to-target accuracy by $30\%$ over Flex-VFL.
-In future work, we will explore methods to further reduce training time by reducing message sizes.
+In future work, we will explore the impact of partial participation of VFL parties on algorithm performance.